zyNotCute/cs-broad-lens/task0/task0.md

 After reading these materials, you can ask yourself the following questions to get prepared.
 If you get stucked, just turn to AIs for help.

+- How to use a photo as a hyperlink in Markdown?
-- What is the difference between a relative path and an absolute path?
+- What is a relative path?
+What about an absolute path?
 - What is the file system like on Linux?
 - What is the difference between a text file and a binary file?
 For each, how to open it?